krheng14/How-Attention-Improves-a-CNN-s-Performance/README.md

 - $\mathcal{R}$ is then transformed via $Sigmoid$ function to generate the attention map $\mathcal{A}$: $$\mathcal{A} = Sigmoid(\mathcal{R})$$
 - Attention-version of pool-3 and pool-4 features are generated via ‘pixel-wise’ multiplication of the intermediate features with the attention map: $$\hat{f_i} = a_i \cdot f_i$$ $$\text{where scalar element } a_i \in \mathcal{A} \text{ represents the degree of attention to the corresponding spatial feature vector in } \mathcal{F} \text{;}$$ $$\text{and each feature vector } f_i \text{ is multiplied by the attention element } a_i \text{ to get the attention-version } \hat{f_i}$$

+## [Experiments](#home) <a name="exp"></a>
+We ran our experiments on 2000 images belonging to dogs and cats.
+No processing of images is required as the images are of similar size.
+No regularization via regions of interest are carried out.
+Hence we used just the binary cross-entropy loss instead of focal loss in the original literature without regularization terms.

+PyTorch is used to implement the model.
+Back-bone network is initialized with VGG-16 pre-trained on ImageNet, and the attention modules are initialized with He’s initialization.
+Due to time constraints, the whole network is only trained end-to-end for 10 epochs using Adam optimizer.
+Working codes can be found in our jupyter notebook: _Notebook_Image Classification with Attention.ipynb_.

+In terms of quantitative evaluation, the performance of the models with attention is measured using the average precision (AP) and the area under the ROC curve (AUC).
+These metrics were the official evaluation metrics used in the ISIC 2016 and 2017 challenges, respectively.
+The results of the experiments are then compared with VGG-16 network without attention mechanisms to identify whether attention does improve our image classification of dogs and cats.

+## [Results](#home) <a name="result"></a>
+**< Required inputs from Kim Rui and Max>
+< Graphs to “beautify” from Eunice >**

+## [Conclusion](#home) <a name="conclude"></a>
+We have explored the theoretical aspects of attention mechanisms, discussing different types of attention, and how attention mechanisms can be integrated into the VGG16_bn model architecture.
+Additionally, we visualized the impact of attention on model interpretability and visualized the attended regions to gain insights into the decision-making process.
+Through experiments on cats and dogs dataset, we have demonstrated the effectiveness of the attention-enhanced VGG16_bn model compared to the baseline model.

 ## [References](#home) <a name="ref"></a>
 [1] <a name='1'></a> Yan, Y., Kawahara, J., & Hamarneh, G. (2019).
 Melanoma Recognition via Visual Attention.
 In Lecture Notes in Computer Science <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (pp. 793–804).
 Springer Science+Business Media. https://doi.org/10.1007/978-3-030-20351-1_62